Stix-tomsk/AES-Encryption-Application/README.md

 + user authorization;
 + new user registration;
 + encrypting text of any length with a given key according to AES standard;
-+ decrypting text of any length with a given key according to AES standard;
++ decrypting text of any length with a given key according to AES standard.

 This implementation of AES cipher works with 128-bit key length, but it is only in encapsulated program mechanisms.
 The users can use a key of any length due to the use of digest of key during key processing.